 Pelican Hill Resort in Newport Beach, CA, does just that.
 In addition to having social media guidelines that address UCG outlined on their website, they comment on users’ photos:

-The comment does numerous things well.
-First, they open with a friendly comment to the user, adding a human element to the conversation (rather than jumping in strictly to ask for something).
+The comment does numerous things well (click on the Instagram comments to see it for yourself).
+First, the resort open with a friendly comment to the user, adding a human element to the conversation (rather than jumping in strictly to ask for something).

-Then, they use the words “With your permission,” thereby eliminating any ambiguity.
-Then, the direct the user to the guidelines, and, finally, ask for a clear call-to-action to confirm.
+Then, the resort uses the words “With your permission,” thereby eliminating any ambiguity.
+This request for an Instagram regram is then followed by the user to the guidelines, and, finally, ask for a clear call-to-action to confirm.

 - There are now also a variety of platforms and services designed for brands to ask users if they can use their content.
 One such example is a Content Rights Solution designed by TINT who creates a variety of social display tools.